How to write a tourism award submission that actually wins (even if you’re time poor)

 Existing reports or customer feedback

-Then refine it to align with award criteria.
+Then refine it to align with the award criteria.

 5. Add the X-factor: photos, testimonials & impact